 Understanding the passive house design principles was key for the students and since this has been integrated into the courses of study within the school of engineering for many years now the students were very comfortable going to the competition that each had a valuable skill to bring to the 24hr competition period and the winning proposal proved this was indeed the case.

-It was agreed by all present that the student Design Charette was a huge success in promoting the PHAI and that the WIT team were a much deserved winner of this prize.
+It was agreed by all present that the student Design Charette was a huge success in promoting the PHAI and that the SETU team were a much deserved winner of this prize.
 The future for those working in the business of energy in buildings whether at design, construction or operation of buildings will be well supported by talented students such as these coming out into the industry and the PHAI are to be commended for creating such an initiative as the Design Charette.

-The WIT team was made up of students from four separate undergraduate final year degree courses.
+The SETU team was made up of students from four separate undergraduate final year degree courses.
 These are Architecture; Matthew Keating, Architectural Technology; Cian Gilligan, Sustainable Energy Engineering; Danny Murphy and Construction Management; David Hoban and the students were mentored during the competition by Tom O’Brien, course leader of the degree in building services engineering.

 The competition started at 6pm on Wednesday with Dr Elizabeth Shotton of UCD welcoming the Passive House Association members and explaining her role as one of the five judges of the competition.
 Tomás O’Leary; founding member of the PHAI then presented the principles of passive house design and was followed by Dr Shane Colclough of the centre for sustainable technologies at the University of Ulster and chairman of the PHAI who discussed methods of integrating renewable technologies to achieve NZEB requirements.
 Patxi Hernández of TECNALIA Research & Innovation in Energy & Environment division in Spain presented on Life cycle analysis and encouraged the students to consider embodied energy in their project proposals.
 The eagerly awaited brief for the Design Charette was then presented by Martin Murray; founding member and former Chairman of the PHAI who provided visual context of the site and a description of key issues the client, Dublin City Council, were interested in seeing being addressed.